craigpastro/pgfga/README.md

 ## Docker

 You can spin up a Postgres container with the `pgfga` extension installed with `docker compose up -d`.
+(This doesn't seem to work on silicon Macs though.
+I'm investigating and would love any help.)
 Once Postgres is up, you can connect to it using the following connection string:

 ```
 postgres://postgres:password@localhost:28801/postgres